-TaiwanSecurities traded or issued in the PRC (includes China A and B Shares and the China Interbank Bond Market)Limited to 20% of net assets (direct exposure only).Sub-Funds registered in Taiwani Jurisdiction Investment Restrictions or other terms Sub-Funds affected Taiwan (includes China A and B Shares and the China Limited to 20% of net assets (direct exposure only).
-Sub-Funds registered in Taiwan 1

-Derivatives

-Exposure from non-hedging derivatives plus exposure from any derivatives used to hedge the Sub-Fund beyond 100% of its NAV are limited to the percentage stipulated by the Taiwanese regulator (currently 40%).
+Jurisdiction Investment Restrictions or other terms Sub-Funds affected Taiwan Securities listed in the PRC and securities traded on the China Interbank Bond Market Limited to 20% of net assets (direct exposure only).
+Sub-Funds registered in Taiwan Derivatives Exposure from non-hedging derivatives plus exposure from any derivatives used to hedge the Sub-Fund beyond 100% of its NAV are limited to the percentage stipulated by the Taiwanese regulator (currently 40%).
+Sub-Funds registered in Taiwan.

-1Except Sub-Funds sold in the PRC through the qualified domestic institutional investor scheme.
+&lt;sup>1Except Sub-Funds sold in the PRC through the qualified domestic institutional investor scheme.